4nth0ny1/4nth0ny1/README.md

 A passionate full stack web developer dedicated to developing programs that maximize efficiency in the workplace and life.
 Let's connect!

 - 🔭 I’m currently working on [ManageIt](https://t3-manage-it.vercel.app/)
-- 💬 Ask me about React, NextJS, T3 Stack
+- 💬 I really like the T3 Stack, MERN Stack, and NextJS.
 - 🌱 I’m currently learning Typescript, Framer Motion, Prisma, tRPC